Conreality/conreality-wiki/Debian-Packaging.md

 Build Configuration
 -------------------

-Our Debian packages are built with the following feature configuration:
+Our Debian packages are currently built with the following feature
+configuration:

     $ ./configure --enable-debug --enable-develop --disable-irc

-This means that the build host must have the Alcotest and UTop development packages installed as build dependencies at build time.
+Note that the inclusion of `--enable-develop` means that the build host must also have the Alcotest and UTop development packages installed as build dependencies at build time.

 Debian Packages
 ---------------